Secretive Swiss vaults may hold missing link in platinum price equation

 The Zurich Freilager, or freezone, has been used since the 1920s to store valuables, but very little is known about what goes and out of the industrial park, advertised by precious metals brokers for the high level of privacy it offers.

-Its vaults alone could hold around 20 percent of the total stocks of platinum in London and Zurich, the world’s two main two storage centers for the metal, market players said.
+Its vaults alone could hold around 20 percent of the total stocks of platinum in London and Zurich, the world’s two main two storage centres for the metal, market players said.

 “Miners, refiners, investors, trade houses: they all hold stocks there,” a German trader close to the car industry said.